sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 >**Food for brain:**
 >
 > Create new files or folders in your in `/data` directory.
-Logout and login again.
-Are your changes still there?
-Shutdown the VM and start it again, do you see the files on the datablock?
-Mount the datadisk again, do you see the files now?
+Logout and login again. *Are your changes still there?*
+> Shutdown the VM and start it again. *Do you see the files on the datablock?*
+> Hint: when you start the VM the datadisk is not automatically mounted.

-* From now on, you can transfer files from e.g. your laptop on the newly created disk.
+* From now on, you can transfer files from your laptop on the newly created disk.

 >**Food for brain:**
 >
-> Try to copy a file from your laptop to `/data`, e.g with `scp myfile ubuntu@145.100.59.197:/data`.
+> Try to copy a file from your laptop to `/data`, e.g. with `scp myfile ubuntu@145.100.59.197:/data`.
 Then login to the VM and inspect the changes.

 >**Note:**
 >